People may fight to stay awake and alert throughout the day or fall asleep without warning.

 Some people may wake up feeling somewhat refreshed but feel sleepy again in a few hours.

-People may feel especially sleepy in situations that require no active participation, such as watching TV or riding in a car.
+People may feel especially sleepy in situations that require no active participation, such as watching TV, riding in a car, sitting in a classroom, or doing homework.

 Cataplexy can cause people with narcolepsy to collapse completely but more often occurs in specific areas of the body, like:

-People may experience cataplexy in different ways, like:
+Cataplexy may be experienced in different ways, like:

 Narcolepsy shouldn't stop